VELUX 191009 PARIS 1610

 Healthy and Resilient Buildings

-The 8th VELUX Daylight Symposium explores the role and importance of daylight in creating healthy and resilient buildings, and how to facilitate the transfer of knowledge from research into practice.
+The 8th VELUX Daylight Symposium explores the role and importance of daylight in creating healthy and resilient buildings and how to facilitate the transfer of knowledge from research into practice.
 It brings together a mix of lectures by leading researchers in medical and building science, as well as presentations of cases from leading practitioners around the world providing a wealth of insight into the way we design built environments.

 Explore the sessions from the 8th VELUX Daylight Symposium